Swall0w/slides/stapy39_20181114/PITCHME.md

 - visualizing your model
 - estimating computational cost of models
     - Total number of network parameters
-    - Theoretical amount of floating point arithmetics (FLOPs)
-    - Theoretical amount of multiply-adds (MAdd)
+    - Theoretical amount of FLOPs and MAdd
     - Memory usage